 1. Many homeowners simply cannot meet the required 33% debt to income limits necessary to refinance their loans due primarily to a job loss or cutback or other change in their financial situation.
 You see, many people purchased or refinanced their homes with much higher housing ratios: in many cases over 45%.
 So unless your income went up, the chances of a lower ratio will be slim even with a fixed interest rate.

 2. A careful look at the rates on the much touted 'DU Refinance' Programs our lenders are offering are just not so hot.
-Given you have to be in 'financial distress' to qualify; incredibly the pricing adjustments for lower credit scores and higher debt to income limits on these loans are making them pretty pricey.
+Given you have to be in 'financial distress' to qualify; incredibly these products sport pricing adjustments (points) for lower credit scores and higher debt to income limits -- making them pretty pricey!
 NOT the great low rate you were hoping for.
 The interest rates, after all those adjustments may be no better than that 8%- to 10% rate your note is going to adjust to anyway!
 And since you clearly need a lower rate to afford to keep your home...well, what's the point?

 3.The third, and possibly biggest reason for MHA failures to date is due to the lower property values all across the country.
 Homeowners seeking to refinance their Fannie Mae or Freddie Mac Mortgage are so underwater on their mortgage to home values, 105% has been deemed pretty irrelevant.
-In places where property values have dropped 10% (most of the country is worse off than this now).
-If you originally had a 100% mortgage or combination of 80/20%, you can see you can see how 105% would be less than what you owe now unless you have paid down your principal.
+In places where property values have dropped 10% (most of the country is worse off than this now) it's on the line.
+If you originally had a 100% mortgage (or 80/20% combo) and you haven't paid much principal down...you can see you can see how a 105% loan would not cover the 10% lower value.
 It's not rocket science!

-Thankfully, the higher loan limit of 125% of Making Home Affordable loans should help more people stay in their homes.
+Will 125% Loan help more people stay in their homes who are now in crisis?
+Good question.
+The race to modification has overwhelmed most lenders who are unskilled in this arena.
+That's putting it mildly.
 In most cases, if your loan is already being modified (due to financial distress) your lender will first test your case to see if they can apply the new Stimulus 125% loan program so they get to make more money.
 Naturally this is in their interest!

 In all cases, to qualify for this program, you must: